Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Introduction

 However, cost barriers or measurement imprecision may prevent the continuous observation of a Hawkes process sample path.
 In such circumstances, one typically has access only to the total event counts in disjoint time intervals, known as \textit{interval censored} or \textit{aggregated} data.
 The likelihood function of the Hawkes process relative to an interval censored sample path is analytically intractable, so ML or EM estimation techniques are infeasible.
 Recently, much attention has been devoted to developing useful methods of inference in this setting.
-An early work is that of \cite{kirchnerEstimationProcedureHawkes2017}, who establishes an approximation of the Hawkes process model using an integer-valued autoregression, from which estimates are obtained. \cite{cheyssonSpectralEstimationHawkes2022} derive a Whittle estimator for the process, which is shown to be consistent and asymptotically normal.
-However, this spectral approach is only valid when the data aggregation happens on equally sized intervals and when the Hawkes process has a constant background arrival rate.

-A larger body of work is devoted to approximate likelihood techniques. \cite{shlomovichUnivariate2022} propose a modified EM algorithm, where, in the expectation step, the authors deterministically build a complete sample path of event times that agrees with the observed count data.
-This is achieved by selecting the latent event times to be the mode of a proposal distribution on each observation window, which the authors claim can capture self-excitation of the Hawkes process within and across censoring intervals.
+An early work is that of \cite{kirchnerEstimationProcedureHawkes2017}, who establishes an approximation of the Hawkes process using an integer-valued autoregression, from which estimates are obtained. \cite{cheyssonSpectralEstimationHawkes2022} derive a Whittle estimator for the process, which is consistent and asymptotically normal.
+However, this spectral approach is valid only when the data are aggregated into equally sized intervals, and the Hawkes process has a constant background arrival rate. \cite{shlomovichUnivariate2022} propose a modified EM algorithm, where, in the E-step, the authors deterministically build a complete sample path of event times that agrees with the observed count data, by selecting the latent event times to be the mode of a proposal distribution on each observation window.
+The authors claim that this captures the self-excitation of the Hawkes process within and across censoring intervals.
 The method is extended to the multivariate setting in \cite{shlomovichMultivariate2022}.
-The estimation procedure exhibits significant bias in general \citep{chenEstimatingHawkesProcess2025, lambeFittingMultivariateHawkes2025}, and no method for estimating standard errors is given.
+The estimation procedure exhibits significant bias in general \citep{chenEstimatingHawkesProcess2025, lambeFittingMultivariateHawkes2025}, and no method for uncertainty quantification is given. \cite{schneiderEstimationSelfexcitingPoint2023} presents an iterative estimation method.
+Starting with an initial parameter, a sample path is simulated, and events are then added and removed according to one of four proposed algorithms such that the final path matches the observed counts.
+A new parameter estimate is obtained via MLE or EM, with the process repeated until numerical convergence is achieved.
+The estimation of standard errors is also not addressed in this work, and in general, each of the proposed algorithms results in some bias, showing similar performance to MCEM in simulation experiments \citep{schneiderEstimationSelfexcitingPoint2023}.